Izvestiya of Saratov University.

 Petraikin Alexey Vladimirovich, Saratov State University

-Dol Aleksandr Viktorovich, Saratov State University
+Dol Aleksander Viktorovich, Saratov State University

 Ahmad Ekaterina Sergeevna, State Budget-Funded Health Care Institution of the City of Moscow “Research and Practical Clinical Center for Diagnostics and Telemedicine Technologies of Moscow Health Care Department”